Tampa Police Department

 The Tampa Police Department (TPD) is the primary law enforcement agency for the city of Tampa, Florida.
-The Tampa Police Department has over 1,000 authorized sworn law enforcement personnel positions and more than 350 civilian and support staff personnel positions.
-The current acting police chief is Lee Bercaw.
+The Tampa Police Department has 985 authorized sworn law enforcement personnel positions and more than 350 civilian and support staff personnel positions.
+The current police chief is Lee Bercaw.

-Uniformed officers are deployed on a four days on, four days off work cycle, with an average of twelve officers per squad.
+Uniformed officers are deployed in 3 Districts, on a four-days-on, four-days-off work cycle, with an average of 8 officers per squad plus a Sergeant and Corporal, if fully staffed.

 History

 In 1855 the first official law enforcement position created was City Marshal by an act to incorporate the City of Tampa.
 Over the next 18 years the City Marshall's duties and responsibilities were expanded to include summoning members of patrol by midnight along with examining and recording marks and brands on butchered cattle.

 In 1886, the first police force was created in Tampa by passage of another city ordinance and thus began the Tampa Police Department some fifty-one years after the first police force in America was created.
 Tampa's first police force was quite small, with a Chief of Police replacing the City Marshall, aided by an Assistant Chief, a Sergeant and three mounted officers.
 But some key elements of a modern police force were instituted during that time.
 Standards for officer qualification were established based on merit and physical fitness and officers began wearing uniforms.
 Two detective positions were also added during this period of time.
 The following year, on July 15, 1887, the town of Tampa officially incorporated as a city.

 Over the next 26 years the Tampa Police Department evolved through a number of reorganizations, adding and subtracting positions, establishing a pension plan for officers and developing rules and regulations dealing with officer's conduct.
 In 1913 the department created its first Identification Officer position.
 The officer assigned to the position used the Bertillion System of identification, which preceded the fingerprint method used today in law enforcement.
 The Bertillion System used a process of measuring body parts such as the nose, eyes and hands along with other characteristics to identify individuals.

 The year 1915 was a landmark year as the department relocated to its new headquarters located at Florida Avenue and Jackson Street in Downtown Tampa.
 That same year Tampa saw the advent of a revolutionary tool in local law enforcement, the automobile.
 Tampa added an officer to the motored assignment who was both chauffeur and mechanic for the department.